pflagerd/code-editor-flask/README.md

 127.0.0.1 - - [25/Oct/2024 09:33:03] "POST /run HTTP/1.1" 200 -
 ```

-From a browser navigate to `http://127.0.0.1:5000` (or whatever Flask said when you ran it.)

-You should see something like this:
+In a new browser window or tab, you should see something like this:

 ![Online Editor](./images/screenshot.png)